-The Sea to Summit Ember Quilt is filled with 850+ UltraDry Goose Down in 2022.
-This is the top of the range down used on any Sea to Summit sleeping bag or quilt.
+The Sea to Summit Ember Quilt is filled with 850+ UltraDry Goose Down in 2023.
+This is the top-of-the-range down used on any Sea to Summit sleeping bag or quilt.
 It is not only lightweight but it also has good water resistance qualities as they use the water repellent down.

 When you purchase a Sea to Summit Quilt you will get a certificate from the International Down Feather Laboratory (IDFL).
 This certificate will state exactly what Responsibly Sourced Down was used in your Sea to Summit Ember quilt.

 When I opened my new Ember Quilt the down was a slightly higher fill of UltraDry down.
-The stated 850+ down is the minimum standard that Sea to summit have committed to put in your Ember Quilt.
+The stated 850+ down is the minimum standard that Sea to Summit has committed to putting in your Ember Quilt.
 Sometimes that batch of down may be a little higher but never lower.
 Not all companies provide this information.

 Outer Shell fabric

-The external face fabric of the Sea to Summit Ember Quilts are made from an ultralight 10 Denier Ripstop Nylon which is coated with an updated PFC-free DWR finish.
-The DWR coating prevent drops of water from entering the quilt by allowing them to bead and run off the face fabric.
+The external face fabric of the Sea to Summit Ember Quilts is made from an ultralight 10 Denier Ripstop Nylon which is coated with an updated PFC-free DWR finish.
+The DWR coating prevents drops of water from entering the quilt by allowing them to bead and run off the face fabric.
 The fabric is very light but also very strong.

 The Sea to Summit Ember quilt uses a 7D inner ripstop nylon fabric.
 It has a good feel and appears to be quite strong.

-During the testing the fabric and DWR finish did an amazing job of keeping the down dry.
-A small amount got in through the stitching but it had absolutely no affect on the lofting ability of the UltraDry down which repelled the water.
+During the testing, the fabric and DWR finish did an amazing job of keeping the down dry.
+A small amount got in through the stitching but it had absolutely no effect on the lofting ability of the UltraDry down which repelled the water.